 I work in an office that uses general anesthesia.
 Would that affect the baby?

+Different work settings can result in different exposures.
 MotherToBaby has fact sheets that talks about possible exposures in the workplace.
-For anesthesia questions, see the fact sheet on veterinarians: https://mothertobaby.wpengine.com/fact-sheets/vet-vettech/pdf/.
-MotherToBaby also has a fact sheet with general tips on working safely while pregnant, which can be found at https://mothertobaby.wpengine.com/fact-sheets/reproductive-hazards-workplace/pdf/.
-For more information on your specific risks, contact a MotherToBaby specialist: https://mothertobaby.wpengine.com/contact-expert/.
+For more information on working as a veterinarian or veterinary technician during pregnancy, please see the fact sheet at https://mothertobaby.org/fact-sheets/vet-vettech/pdf/.
+MotherToBaby also has a fact sheet with general tips on working safely while pregnant, which can be found at https://mothertobaby.org/fact-sheets/reproductive-hazards-workplace/pdf/.
+For more information on your specific risks, contact a MotherToBaby specialist at https://mothertobaby.org/contact-expert/.

-Yes.
 Most anesthetic medications are removed from the body quickly.
 While there are not many studies looking at breastfeeding after a procedure, most experts suggest that breastfeeding can be restarted as soon as the mother recovers from the anesthesia and is feeling well enough to breastfeed.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 There are no studies looking at possible risks to a pregnancy when the father has anesthesia.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at: https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at: https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.